kaelzhang/node-comment-json/README.md

 ### Special cases about `keys`

-But if argument `keys` is specified and is not empty, then comment ` before all`, which belongs to no properties, will **NOT** be copied.
+But if argument `keys` is specified and is not empty, then comment ` before all`, which belongs to non-properties, will **NOT** be copied.

 ```js
 const obj = assign({